ksu-cs-textbooks/cc410/content/y-milestones/00-final-project.md

 #### Language Requirements

 * The final project must be written in the **same programming language** used for the rest of the course, unless given prior permission from the instructor.
 * In general, the structure of the final project should somewhat mirror the structure of the semester-long restaurant project.
 This includes using the same build tools (`gradle` or `tox`) and test frameworks.
-The goal is to use the tools learned throughout the semester to build a different project and focus on the design of the code, not the tools used.
+The goal is to use the tools learned throughout the semester to build a different project and focus on the design of the code, not learning new tools or languages.

 #### Structural Requirements